gadingnst/gading.dev/src/contents/about/en.md

 - Fadilah *(missing `H` and one `L`)*

 #### More questions about me?
-You can check [Now](/now) page before asking more about me, maybe there you'll find the answer.
+You can check [Now](/now) page before asking more, maybe there you'll find the answer.

 ---